SlimIO/ArgParser/README.md

 ![V1.0](https://img.shields.io/badge/version-0.2.0-blue.svg)
 ![0DEP](https://img.shields.io/badge/Dependencies-0-yellow.svg)

-Fast, Secure and light Command Line Argument parser for Node.js !
-ArgParser was designed to be embedded in a SlimIO agent, most popular library was not matching our expectation of a light and secure Arg parser.
+**Secure** and **reliable** Command Line Argument parser for **Node.js** !
+ArgParser was designed to be embedded in a SlimIO agent, most popular library was not matching our expectation (and security needs).

-It does not aim to replace popular CLI lib like `yargs` or `commander`.
+It does not aim to replace (or to be) popular CLI lib like `yargs` or `commander`.
 Please, do not use this package if you do not know what you are doing.

 > Warning: The API doesn't aim to be "runtime" safe.